KeLLs-Link/Project3-MERN-STACK/project_3.md

 code: touch index.js
 ```
 ***
 Now it is time to start our server to see if it works.
-Open your terminal in the same directory as your index.js file and type:
-.If everything goes well, you should see Server running on port 5000 in your terminal.
+If everything goes well, you should see Server running on port 5000 in your terminal.
 ![screenshot 12:](./Image/Screenshot%2012.png)
 Server up sand and runnining.
 Inbound rule routed to port 5000
 ```